sourcegraph-testing/markdowns/NONTRAILING.md

-This file does not contain a trailing new line.
+This file does not contain a trailing new line.Hello World